jorgerebe/f1-strategy-optimization/README.md

   <p align="center">$$n.t\_min = ci.t\_base + n.compound.t\_add$$</p>

-   Taken into account the degradation of the tyres, the effect on the tyres on the lap time is defined as follows:
+   Taken into account the degradation of the tyres, the effect of the tyres on the lap time is defined as follows:

   <p align="center">$$n.tyres\_effect = n.t\_min + n.compound.degradation \cdot (n.used\_laps)$$</p>